wiresio/domus-tdd-api-plugin-example/README.md

 # Domus TDD API Plugin Example

-This is an example project to present how to develop a TDD-API plugin.
+This is an example project to present how to develop a plugin for the Domus TDD API.
 This plugin does not do anything except implementing the basic features to have a functional plugin.